raslen10/Dashboard_Projects/HR Department Performance Dashboard/Readme.md

 ## Data Source

-The project utilizes an Excel file (`data.xls`) containing employee data.
+The project utilizes an Excel file (`data table.xlsx`) containing employee data.
 This data includes information on employee demographics, skills, performance ratings, leave records, and salaries.

 ## Data Processing

-The raw data in `data.xls` has been processed and transformed using pivot tables to summarize and aggregate relevant information.
+The raw data in `data table.xlsx` has been processed and transformed using pivot tables to summarize and aggregate relevant information.
 These pivot tables serve as the data source for the interactive dashboard.

 ## Dashboard

-The interactive dashboard (represented by `dash.png`) provides a user-friendly interface to explore the HR data.
+The interactive dashboard (represented by `dashboard.png`) provides a user-friendly interface to explore the HR data.
 It includes various charts and graphs, such as:

 - Bar charts for skills breakdown and leave tracking.
 - Pie charts for gender distribution and employment status.